 International Childhood Cancer Day is a global collaborative campaign to raise awareness about childhood cancer, and to express support for children and adolescents with cancer, the survivors and their families.
 The day promotes increased appreciation and deeper understanding of issues and challenges relevant to childhood cancer and impacting on children/adolescents with cancer, the survivors, their families and the society as a whole.
 It also spotlights the need for more equitable and better access to treatment and care for all children with cancer, everywhere.

-This annual event was created by Childhood Cancer International (CCI), a global network of 183 grassroots and national networks of parent organizations in 93 countries, spanning 5 continents.
-CCI is the largest childhood cancer patient support and advocy network.
+This annual event was created by Childhood Cancer International (CCI), a global network of 188 grassroots and national networks of parent organizations in 93 countries, spanning 5 continents.
+CCI is the world’s largest childhood cancer patient support and advocacy network.

 International Childhood Cancer Day is based on Childhood Cancer International’s (CCI) core belief that every child with cancer deserves the best possible medical and psychosocial care, regardless of country of origin, race, financial status or social class.
-It is also anchored on the premise that childhood cancer deaths are avoidable, with timely and accurate diagnosis, availability and access to proper treatment and care as well as affordable, good quality essential medicines.
+It is also anchored on the premise that childhood cancer deaths are avoidable, with timely and accurate diagnosis, availability and access to quality essential medicines as well as proper treatment and care.

 ICCD was first launched in 2002.
-Since then, the annual ICCD has generated the support of global networks and leading institutions including: SIOP (International Society of Pediatric Oncology, with 1500 plus members), SIOP Europe (European Society of Pediatric Oncologists), UICC (Union for International Cancer Control with 770 member organizations in 155 countries), St. Jude Children’s Research Hospital, and IARC (International Agency for Research on Cancer), among others.
-This year the coalition has further expanded to include international child focused organizations such as ICPCN (International Childrens Palliative Care Network ) and CLAN (Caring and Living Among Neighbours).
+Since then, the annual ICCD has generated the support of global networks and leading institutions including: the World Health Organization, SIOP (International Society of Pediatric Oncology, with 1000 plus individual members), UICC (Union for International Cancer Control with more than 1000 member organizations in 163 countries), St. Jude Children’s Research Hospital, IARC (International Agency for Research on Cancer), ICPCN (International Children’s Palliative Care Network ) and CLAN (Caring and Living Among Neighbours), among others.

 Please take a look on the CCI website for a comprehensive list of CCI member organisations.